Clair de Lune by Debussy for Classical Guitar

 Clair de Lune by Debussy is one of the most famous piano pieces ever written.
 It appears in commercials, movies, and is the subject of countless YouTube videos.
 The piece has been arranged for all kinds of other instruments and instrument combinations, including guitar.
 In short, it may be one of the most well-known pieces of classical music ever written.

 But do you know its story?
-We’ll introduce you to a little bit about the composer, the piece and its history, and what versions you should check out (including on guitar).
+We’ll introduce you to a little bit about the composer, the piece and its history, and what versions you should check out (especially on classical guitar).

 Claude Debussy (1862 – 1918)